cbeck88/lua-primer/README.md

 Features
 ========

-- Primer is written in modern C++11 code, with substantial documentation and unit tests.
+- Primer is written to the C++11 standard, with substantial documentation and unit tests.

 - Primer is tested against **lua 5.3**, but should also work with lua 5.2.
 We should in general be able to support lua versions that eris supports.